copdips/copdips.github.io/_posts/2019/2019-06-19-git-cheat-sheet.md

 git reset head~1

 # Undo last 2 commits to working directory
-git reset head~2
+git reset HEAD~2

 # Undo till a special commit to working directory,
 # the special commit and every commits before are still committed.
 git reset <commit number>
 ```

-`git reset head` will do nothing, as the head is already at the last commit.
+`git reset HEAD` will do nothing, as the HEAD is already at the last commit.
 {: .notice--info}